JoaoMarra/SectionedRecyclerView/README.md

     ...
 ```

-And enable and disable stick to top on your adapter
+And enable and disable stick to top on your adapter using `public void setStickHeader(boolean stickHeader);`.
+The default value is `TRUE`.

 ```
-   public void setStickHeader(boolean stickHeader); //default is true
+   ...
+   adapter.setStickHeader(false);
+   ...
 ```

 # Row click event